17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Studio Bell & National Music Centre

 In 2016, Studio Bell opened in Calgary’s revamped East Village neighbourhood.
-It’s home to the National Music Centre of Canada, and is one of the most interesting places to visit in Canada for music lovers.
+This stunning building is home to the National Music Centre of Canada, and is one of the most interesting places to visit in Canada for music lovers.

 Studio Bell

-While visiting Studio Bell, be sure to also check out the legendary King Edward Hotel.
-It’s one of Calgary’s most famous performing arts venues.
-The Rolling Stones Mobile Studio is also next-door.
+While visiting Studio Bell, we’d recommend also checking out the legendary King Edward Hotel.
+It was one of Calgary’s most famous performing arts venues, closing its doors in 2004.

 Calgary Tower

 Opened for Canada’s centennial, Calgary Tower is the city’s most recognizable landmark.
-It’s one of the top points of interest in Calgary and a must-see attraction—even if you only have one day in Calgary.
+Towering over downtown, it’s one of the top points of interest in Calgary and it’s a must-see attraction, even if you only have one day in Calgary.

 Calgary Tower

-Scoot up 191 metres from ground level to the Calgary Tower observation deck.
-It offers incredible panoramic views of downtown.
+Let’s start by scooting up 191 metres from ground level to the Calgary Tower observation deck to take in incredible panoramic views of downtown.
 You may even see as far as the Rocky Mountains on a clear day!

-For experiencing the views at their fullest, settle in for a meal at Sky 360.
+For experiencing the views at their fullest, we’d suggest settling in for a meal at Sky 360.
 This revolving restaurant spins out 360-degree views of the city—all while you eat dinner!
 A full rotation takes 45 to 60 minutes.

-Of all the best day trips from Calgary, none is easier and more compelling than Banff.
-For travellers, Banff is, without a doubt, one of the most popular destinations in Canada.
+Of all our favorite day trips from Calgary, none is easier and more compelling than Banff.
+We absolutely love this beautiful mountain town that’s, without a doubt, one of the most popular destinations in Canada for travellers—and one of the most beautiful we’ve visited in the country.

 Lake in Banff, Alberta

 While the town itself is pleasant, Banff’s surroundings entice visitors the most.
-Steps away from town is Canada’s most pristine wilderness in the heart of the Canadian Rockies.
+Steps away from town we can immerse ourselves in Canada’s most pristine wilderness in the heart of the Canadian Rockies.

-Heading out into Banff National Park on a day trip, you’ll get to marvel at its Rocky Mountain scenery and primeval forests.
-There’s also plenty of wildlife in Banff including bears & wolves.
-(You might want to avoid encountering the latter two!)
+Heading out into Banff National Park on a day trip, you’ll marvel at its Rocky Mountain scenery and primeval forests.
+There’s also plenty of wildlife in Banff including bears and wolves.
+(Although we would not recommend engaging either in the wild!)

-If you decide to stay in Banff (which, let’s be honest, you should!), you’ll get to check out more of Banff National Park.
+If you decide to stay in Banff (which, let’s be honest, you should!), you’ll have time to check out more of Banff National Park.
 Other nearby gems include the impossibly beautiful Moraine Lake and Lake Louise.

 Canada’s Sports Hall of Fame

 Located at Canada Olympic Park, the award-winning Canada’s Sports Hall of Fame celebrates the legacy of Canadian sports.
-Since its opening, it’s become one of the country’s most famous sporting sites.
+Since its opening in 1955, it’s become one of the country’s most famous sporting sites.

 Canada's Sports Hall of Fame

 The Sports Hall of Fame isn’t your typical museum.
-It’s home to a massive collection of 100,000 items.
-The collection highlights the most important contributors & contributions to Canadian sport.
+It’s home to a massive collection of 100,000 items, highlighting the most important contributors and contributions to Canadian sport.
+Roaming the halls, we spotted many of our favorite Canadian athletes, like Terry Fox, Gordie Howe, and Dave Keon.

 Besides the artefacts, Canada’s Sports Hall of Fame is chock-loaded with dozens of interactive exhibits.
-They cover sports as varied as wheelchair racing to hockey, Canada’s favourite national sport.
+The exhibits cover sports as varied as wheelchair racing to (obviously!) hockey, Canada’s favourite national sport.

-Once you’ve filled your brain with Canadian sporting history, head to Olympic Park.
-It’s the former site of the 1988 Winter Olympic Games.
+Once you’ve filled your brain with Canadian sporting history, head to Olympic Park, the former site of the 1988 Winter Olympic Games.
 Spike your adrenaline with a luge run in winter or a ziplining experience in summer.

 WinSport (Winter Sport Institute)